-- Textbook: Chemistry: Atoms First 2e, Flowers et al. OpenStax.
-This textbook can be read online or downloaded as a pdf for free or purchased as a printed copy from the bookstore. - Lab Manual: Chemistry 105 Lab Manual F22, Gutow & Lense.
-Available from the bookstore. - Online Homework: ALEKS for general chemistry, McGraw-Hill, 1 semester access code required.
+Textbook: Chemistry: Atoms First 2e, Flowers et al. OpenStax.
+This free textbook can be read online, downloaded as a pdf or purchased as a printed copy from the bookstore.
+Lab Manual: Chemistry 105 Lab Manual F21, Gutow & Tang.
+Available from the bookstore.
+Online Homework: ALEKS for general chemistry, McGraw-Hill, 1 semester access code required.
 Detailed instructions for registration provided separately.

-- Response System: Registration with the PointSolutions (aka Turning) system.
+Response System: Registration with the Turning response system.
 You can use a smartphone or purchase a response clicker.
-Detailed instructions for registration provided separately. - Goggles: Indirect vented safety goggles (must bear the number Z87.1) are required.
-Available at the bookstore or from the UW Oshkosh Chemistry Club (sold at the Chemistry Stockroom HS-450).
+Detailed instructions for registration provided separately.
+Goggles: Indirect vented safety goggles (must bear the number Z87.1) are required.
+Available at the bookstore or from the UW Oshkosh Chemistry Club (sold at the

+Chemistry Stockroom HS-450).
 No goggles?
+No lab!

-No lab! - Calculator: Any make with scientific notation, powers, roots, and logarithms.
+Calculator: Any make with scientific notation, powers, roots, and logarithms.
 A graphing calculator is not necessary.
 Cell phones and other internet-enabled devices will not be allowed as calculators on tests and quizzes.